 Garbage Containers should be placed curbside no earlier than one day before scheduled pickup, and should be removed from the street by the day after garbage pickup.
 Maintaining clear curbside areas are essential for street sweeping and snow plowing.

 ORV/Moped Use: Complaints have been received by City Hall regarding speeding and/or unlawful use of ORVs and mopeds on City Streets.
 Complaints have been turned over to the Menominee County Sheriff’s Department for investigation.

 Utility Bills- can now be paid by debit/credit card in the office or online, or by ACH.
 ACH forms are available at the City Hall office.

-The City has contracted out its law department services to the Menominee County Sheriff’s Department.
+Law Enforcement Services- the City has contracted with the Menominee County Sheriff’s Department.
 For emergencies, call 911.
-For non-emergencies call Central Dispatch at 888-863-6614.
+For non-emergencies call Central Dispatch at 906-863-6614.

-Residents are reminded that recreational burning permits are allowed.
-Contact City Hall for a permit.
+Burning Permits- residents are reminded that recreational burning (firepit) permits are allowed.
+Contact City Hall for a permit form.
 There is no fee for the permit.
 No other burning is allowed in the City.